facebookresearch/ParlAI/parlai/mturk/README.md

 The code in `parlai/mturk/` has been deprecated.
-All code for running crowdsourcing tasks has been migrated to the [Mephisto](https://github.com/facebookresearch/Mephisto) platform, and code for running Mephisto tasks can be found in [`parlai/crowdsourcing/`](https://github.com/facebookresearch/ParlAI/tree/master/parlai/crowdsourcing).
+All code for running crowdsourcing tasks can now be found in [`parlai/crowdsourcing/`](https://github.com/facebookresearch/ParlAI/tree/master/parlai/crowdsourcing), and all crowdsourcing tasks now utilize the [Mephisto](https://github.com/facebookresearch/Mephisto) platform.

-Instructions on how to find all old code can be found in the sections below.
+Instructions on how to find all old `parlai/mturk/` code can be found in the sections below.

 ### core/, scripts/, webapp/